 Transactions: 400 USD

-#4 Streamline the call routing and reception of customer service calls
+#4 Streamline call routing and reception of customer service calls

 The best way to keep streamlining your phone support is to make it 100% digital.
-From customers launching calls to the right agents picking up them swiftly.
+From customers launching calls to the right agents answering swiftly.

-Call distribution is smart, and it's based on your preferences on business hours, agent's availability and skills:
+Call distribution is smart, and is based on your preferences for business hours, agent availability and skills:

 Business hours for customer service calls